mega-slowpoke/simplified_bigtable/final/README.md

       - CreateTable, DeleteTable, Read, Write, Delete (You have to CreateTable first before you Read, Write and Delete things in this table)
       - GetTabletLocation

+## Instruction to reproduce the demo
+1. Just follow the video to start master server and tablet server with compiled file in the cmd/server
+2. You can run test/client_test.go to do the client createTable/deleteTable/read/write/delete.
+You can create you own tests
+3. if you want to reproduce sharding:
+   - Start a server and a tablet server (start only one tablet in the beginning, otherwise you might run into problems caused by LevelDB SDK version incompatibility)
+   - Uncomment "TestClientShard" in the client_test.go, this is used to create many tables, you can change the data
+   - Now You can start more tablets one by one (as many as you want), you will see how extra tables be moved to available tablet severs
+4. if you want to reproduce the fault tolerance (recovery), you can ctrl+c any of the tablet server, you might need to wait for a few seconds to see another tablet server recover its data

 ## Group Work
 - Chaoxu Wu: Architecture Design, Tablet server, Writeup, Testing